 Lower invertebrates include organisms belonging to phyla Porifera, Cnidaria, Ctenophora, Platyhelminthes, Aschelminthes, Annelida, Arthropoda, Mollusca, Echinodermata, Hemichordata, and Chordata.

-Let us take a look at the phyla of the lower invertebrate animals in this article.
+Let us take a look at the lower invertebrates, their characteristics, and examples.

 These are commonly called sponges, which include the bath sponge.
 They are mostly marine.